nestjs/docs.nestjs.com/content/microservices/basics.md

 })
 ```

-Or alternatively using `registerAsync()` method in case if you want to pass configuration or doing any other async progress.
+Or alternatively use the `registerAsync()` method in case you want to pass configuration or do any other async progress.

 ```typescript
 @Module({